otrv4/otrv4/otrv4.md

 Alice may have an active OTR conversation with Bob, while having an insecure conversation with Charlie.

-For a conversation, with each correspondent, to start and to be maintained it is necessary for the client to manage how to deliver response messages, defined as message state, and to manage the authentication process, defined as authentication state.
+For a conversation to start and to be maintained it is necessary for the client to manage how to deliver response messages, defined as message state, and to manage the authentication process, defined as authentication state.

+The way the client reacts to user input and to received messages depends on wheter the client has decided to allow version 3 and/or 4, if encryption is required and if it will advertise OTR support.

 ### Message state

 This machine offers an option to model the management of response messages a client would make as a response to user input.
 It describes a finite state machine which may transition through states that describe when messages should be sent with or without encryption or not sent at all.
-The scope for this state should be a single conversation with a correspondent.

 ```
 MSGSTATE_PLAINTEXT
-    This state indicates that outgoing messages are sent without encryption.
+    This state indicates that outgoing messages are sent without encryption
     and it is used before an OTR conversation is initiated.
 It is the initial
     state, and the only way to subsequently enter this state is for the user
     to explicitly request it via an UI operation.